m-lohmann/GOG-only_games/README.md

 L

+* ♥ [**Last Express, The**](https://www.gog.com/game/last_express_the), (also available on Steam, but only as the “Gold Version” remake by DotEmu.
+According to the Steam forum this version also seems to be ridden with bugs.
+The original version on GOG runs smoothly via DOSBox)
 * ✔ [Legacy of Kain: Soul Reaver](https://www.gog.com/game/legacy_of_kain_soul_reaver), (also available on Steam, but GOG version has wider language support, e.g. French)
 * ✔ [Legacy of Kain: Soul Reaver 2](https://www.gog.com/game/legacy_of_kain_soul_reaver_2), (also available on Steam, but GOG version has wider language support, e.g. French)
 * ✔ [Legend Of Kyrandia, The (Book One)](https://www.gog.com/game/legend_of_kyrandia)